rbbrzrd/GIMP-plugins/README.md

 Display a window with (7 items) live info on the selected layer.

-Version 0.1 have three action buttons: at the top a ComboBox to select the active layer in an alternate way, at the bottom an 'Enter text' in 'layer-info' parasite and 'Save all' in a file.
+Version 0.2 have three action buttons: at the top a ComboBox to select the layer (with exclusive view), at the bottom an 'Enter text' in 'layer-info' layer parasite and 'Save all' in a file.

   **Installation**